 Available Exclusively On

 If you think Future suffers from a lot of problems it does.
-The huge difficulty problem, poor balancing, and not so next-gen graphics make you really consider this for a purchase, but with a super funny story, loveable characters, and great weapons it makes up for all those shortcomings.
-The Groovitron alone is worth the play through.
+The huge difficulty problem, poor balancing, and not-so-next-gen graphics make you really consider this for purchase, but with a super funny story, loveable characters, and great weapons it makes up for all those shortcomings.
+The Groovitron alone is worth the play-through.